S1D3WYZ/poe2-aangvoker-filter/README.md

 Custom sound : gold from D2 - download it also, or comment out customAlertSound in # Gold sections

-Filter & sound > user/docs/games/poe2/filesgohere .. no deeper subfolders
+Extract Filter & Sound from zip and container folder > user/docs/games/poe2/filesgohere .. no deeper subfolders